WillemNieuwenhuisSoft/camera_capture/readme.md

    The app uses a configuration file (`camera.config`) in your user profile directory to store settings such as the root folder for saving images, capture interval, and start/end times.

 2. **Camera Locations**
-   Camera URLs and location names are loaded from a CSV file (`camera_locations.txt`).
+   Camera URLs and location names are loaded from a user provided CSV file (`camera_locations.txt`).
 Each row should have a `url` and a `location` column.
 The user is free to add/remove locations at will.

 3. **Image Capture**
    For each camera, the app downloads the latest image and saves it in a folder structure: